 As you head west along the Jurassic Coast the limestone disappears to be replaced by sandstone.
 At West Bay, instead of towering white cliffs, rippling waves of honey-coloured rock rise above golden shingle beaches.
 It’s a magical sight.
 Plan your trip to arrive in the early morning or late afternoon light when the mist of the crashing waves creates an enchanting sight.

-If you are a fan of the UK hit series Broadchurch you will recognise these dramatic landscapes as the backdrop to the programs ongoing drama.
 To see the best of West Bay there are a few options.
 Firstly, you can just walk along the beach and admire the spectacular scenery.
 Secondly, take a hike over the cliffs for a bird’s eye view of the coastline.
 Finally, hire a rowboat and head out to sea for a unique vantage point of this geological marvel.

 8 – CHARMOUTH BEACH

 Every year bits of the cliff along the Jurassic Coast tumble into the sea.
 The softer the rock the quicker it crumbles.
 The cliffs by the village of Charmouth are softer than most.
-Fortunately, these rocks made of mud, silt and clay are packed full of fossils.
+Fortunately, these rocks made of mud, silt, and clay are packed full of fossils.
 Each time the rock crumbles to the ground, new fossils are revealed.

-While on your Dorset Jurassic Coast adventure, wander along Charmouth beach, turn over a few stones and find the remnants of animals etched in the rock.
 In 2000, a large cliff fall revealed a fossilised dinosaur head.
-This Ichthyosaur, along with many other fossils, is now on display under the heritage centre by the beach.
+This Ichthyosaur, along with many other fossils, is now on display under the Heritage Center by the beach.

 9 – LYME REGIS

 If you only choose one town to visit on the Jurassic Coast, make it Lyme Regis.
 Its historic Cobb Harbour set against moody cliffs is well-preserved, while the beachfront (untouched by major roads) is backed by colourful huts and cute houses.
-The high street is home to independent, interesting stores.

 10 – GOLDEN CAP